mvdnbrk/warehouse-framework/README.md

 ### Inventory

-Add inventory to a location with a `GTIN`:
+Add inventory to a location with a `GTIN` value:

 ``` php
 $location = Location::find(1);